Elysia-simp/Honse-Shader/README.md

 You will require a dumped material file from the game, While this uses [UmaViewer](https://github.com/katboi01/UmaViewer) exports as a base.
 I would not reccomend using any other methods of exports unless you knew what you were doing.

-If you use UmaViewer in editor you can use this edit of [ModelExporter.cs](https://gist.github.com/Elysia-simp/9c4d8c7c59f7d3e531c2a8b374711383) that'll export material values from UmaViewer.
+If you use UmaViewer in editor you can use this edit of [ModelExporter.cs](https://gist.github.com/Elysia-simp/9c4d8c7c59f7d3e531c2a8b374711383) that'll export (most) material values from UmaViewer.

 Otherwise you can just use your own dumped materials and just edit Material.fx for each instance of your material.